jhollist/iale_open_science/rmd_posts/2015-07-05-06-Reproducible-Research-With_Rstudio_And-Markdown.md

 The only difference is the use of the `!` at the beginning.
 When parsed, the image itself will be included, and not just linked text.
 As these will be on the web, the images need to also be available via the web.
 You can link to local files, but will need to use a path relative to the root of the document you are working on.
 Let's not worry about that.
 It's easy, but beyond the scope of this tutorial.

 ##Reproducible Documents and Presentations
 By itself Markdown is pretty cool, but doesn't really provide any value added to the way most of us already work.
 However, when you add in a few other things, it, in my opinion, changes things dramatically.
-Two tools in particular that, along with Markdown, have moved reproducible research forward (especially as it relates to R) are, the `knitr` package and a tool called pandoc.
+Three tools in particular that, along with Markdown, have moved reproducible research forward (especially as it relates to R) are, the `knitr` package, the `rmarkdown` package, and a tool called [pandoc](http://pandoc.org/).
 We are not going to cover the details of these, but we will use them via RStudio.

-In short, these three tools allow us to write up documents, embed code via "code chunks", run that code and render the final document with nicely formatted text, results, figures etc into a final format of our choosing.
+In short, these tools allow us to write up documents, embed code via "code chunks", run that code and render the final document with nicely formatted text, results, figures etc into a final format of our choosing.
 We can create `.html`, `.docx`, `.pdf`, ...
 The benefit of doing this is that all of our data and code are a part of the document.
 I share my source document, then anyone can reproduce all of our calculations.
 For instance, I can make a manuscript that looks like this:

 ![Rendered Manuscript](/iale_open_science/figure/rendered.jpg)